apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 First, it's important to know that for finite-state systems, counterexamples to temporal properties are traces ending in a loop, which we'll call lassos in the following.
-If you want to learn more about why this is the case, have a look at [this book on model checking](https://mitpress.mit.edu/books/model-checking-second-edition).
+If you want to learn more about why this is the case, have a look at the book on [model checking](https://mitpress.mit.edu/books/model-checking-second-edition).

 A loop is a partial trace that starts and ends with the same state.
 A lasso is made up of two parts: A prefix, followed by a loop.